magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Link SMS
 """"""""

-We not write the description to this field.
+Set your SMS link here to send SMS.
+Repla

 .. _trunk-sms_res:

-Last IP
+SMS match result
-"""""""
+""""""""""""""""

-We not write the description to this field.
+Leave it empty to not wait URL result.
+If you want wait the any success message, write here the expected result.

 .. _trunk-sip_config:

-Asterisk config
+Parameters
-"""""""""""""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.